ricewind012/discord-gnome-theme/README.md

 2. Settings > Language > Choose "English (US)"

    This allows for custom icons due to how they are identified in Discord.
+You may [localize](./src/global/icons.scss) the theme, but read the localization note.

 3. Settings > Plugins > Enable "ThemeAttributes"